 NbS for climate change adaptation and resilience

-Mainstreaming NbS for urban sustainability and disaster risk reduction
+Mainstreaming NbS for urban sustainability and climate change action

-Convenor: Dr Robin Chazdon (University of the Sunshine Coast, Queensland), Dr Cécile Girardin and Prof Nathalie Seddon (NbSI, Oxford)
+Convenors: Dr Robin Chazdon (University of the Sunshine Coast, Queensland), Dr Cécile Girardin and Prof Nathalie Seddon (NbSI, Oxford)

 NbS for health and wellbeing